SarahZimmermann-Schmutzler/hydralein/README.md

     - If a wordlist is given, the program runs a Dictionary Attack with it.

 ## Getting Started
-1) <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo">Fork</a> the project to your namespace.
+0) <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo">Fork</a> the project to your namespace, if you want to make changes or open a <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests">Pull Request</a>.
-2) <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the project to your platform.
+1) <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the project to your platform.
-3) Install the dependencies.
+2) Install the dependencies.
 In this case it's just **Paramiko**.
 You can install it across platforms with **Pip**:
     `pip install paramiko`

 >i: If you want to test the the program safely, you can create a test environment with Docker, that establishes an SSH connection to localhost.
 Make sure the container runs before testing the program. *How to create this environment is not part of this Repository*.